Serbipunk/zeromq_nlp_service/README.md

 # a NLP service powered by ZEROMQ

-most NLP program has to load tons of math model.
-It's a good choice to set NLP program independent from web-service-infrastructure.
+NLP programs have to load tons of math models.
+It's a good choice to separate NLP program from web-service-infrastructure.

-We compare the C++ NLP module as the **Worker** and compare the Python control module as the **Leader**.
-The **Leader** arrange the **Worker** to do his job, and collect his achievement.
+We compare the C++ NLP module as the **Worker** to the Python control module as the **Leader**.
+The **Leader** arranges for the **Worker** to do its job and collects its achievement.

-The process loop between **Leader** and **Worker** is synchronous.

-But you can use Secretary assistant-python-script to accomplish the *asynchronous* calling of Worker.
+While the process loop between **Leader** and **Worker** is synchronous, you can use Secretary assistant-python-script for making *asynchronous* calls to Worker.

 -----------